mhtjsh/Basic_Bioinformatics/Season_2.md

 else:
     skew.append(skew[-1])
 ```
-3. Cummulative calculation: The skew is calculated cumulatively along the genome, building a sequence of skew values.
+3. Cumulative calculation: The skew is calculated cumulatively along the genome, building a sequence of skew values.
 4. Returning the output in a list where each element represents the skew at that position in the genome.

 ### 🐍 Ep 3 Minimum Skew in a DNA Sequence